JSha87/LGTV/README.md

   them if your TV's HDMI ports are numbered differently.
 The values are webOS app IDs, not port numbers — inspect the TV with an existing remote app if you need to determine the values.
+- `DEBUG_MODE` is the single switch that controls logging verbosity for both `lgtv.ps1` and the wrapper.
+See the Logging section below.

 ### 4. Verify